school-brainhack/school-brainhack.github.io/content/en/weeks/index.md

  * What is python, and examples of data analyses what I can do with it.
  * How should I visualize and define features for machine learning in neuroimaging?

-Short exercises need to be completed at the end of each tutorial.
-Completing all required tutorials in weeks 1 to 3 counts for 10% of the final grade."""
+Short exercises need to be completed at the end of each tutorial. """

 [[week]]
   week = "**Week 2**"